wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

    * Multi-region
    <br /><br />

+   Multiple subscriptions can be created under a single Azure account (Dev, Test, Staging, Production, Logging,  Demo, Training, DR, etc.).
+This is particularly useful for businesses because:

+   DEFINITION: A Subscription is your "bank account" / credit card.

+   PROTIP: access control and billing occur at the subscription level, not the account level.

+   PROTIP: Each Subscription can only trust a single AAD/Entra directory.

+   Transfer ownership of a subscription, such as to a central accounting department.

+   Add additional subscriptions when you may exceed limits within a subscription: # VNets.

-The 2000 role assignments limit per subscription is fixed and cannot be increased.
+REMEMBER: The 2000 role assignments limit per subscription is fixed and cannot be increased.

 Subscription types:
    * Azure pass (e.g. with a course)